內容簡介

 A tool that does everything does nothing well.
 Lola is built narrow on purpose.

-Why these boundaries exist and what’s on the roadmap: what Lola cannot do.
+Why these boundaries exist: what Lola cannot do.

 Don’t know what to say?
 Start here.